Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Task and Model Description

 where vectors $\vec{v}$, $\vec{b}_a$ and matrices $\vec{W}_1$, $\vec{W}_2$ are learnable parameters; $\vec{u}_t$ and $\vec{\alpha}_{t}$ are the attention score and attention weight vector, respectively, for decoder time step $t$.

 The above attention mechanism is only \emph{content}-based, i.e., it is only dependent on $\vec{h}_i$, $\vec{d}_t$.
 It is not \emph{location}-aware, i.e., it does not consider the ``location" of the previous attention vector.
-For parsing conversational text, location awareness can be crucial since disfluent structures can have duplicate words/phrases that may ``confuse'' the attention mechanism.\footnote{This phenomenon has been observed in encoder-decoder models for speech recognition~\cite{Chorowski2014}.}
+For parsing conversational text, location awareness is beneficial since disfluent structures can have duplicate words/phrases that may ``confuse'' the attention mechanism.

 In order to make the model location-aware, the attention mechanism takes into account the previous attention weight vector $\vec{\alpha}_{t-1}$.
-In particular, we use the attention mechanism proposed by \newcite{Chorowski2015}, in which $\vec{\alpha}_{t-1}$ is represented via a feature vector:

-where $\vec{F} \in \mathcal{R}^{k \times r}$ represents $k$ learnable convolution filters of width $r$.
+In particular, we use the attention mechanism proposed by \newcite{Chorowski2015}, in which $\vec{\alpha}_{t-1}$ is represented via a feature vector $\vec{f}_t = \vec{F}\ast \vec{\alpha}_{t-1}$, where $\vec{F} \in \mathcal{R}^{k \times r}$ represents $k$ learnable convolution filters of width $r$.
 The filters are used for performing 1-$D$ convolution over $\vec{\alpha}_{t-1}$ to extract $k$ features $\vec{f}_{ti}$ for each time step $i$ of the input sequence.
 The extracted features are then incorporated in the alignment score calculation as: